OFFIS-mosaik/mosaik/docs/scenario-definition.rst

    world.connect(controller, battery, 'schedule')

-The problem is that mosaik cannot step either of the involved simulators as both are waiting for input from the other one. mosaik will recognize cycles like this and raise an error when you attempt to :meth:`run` a simulation containing them.
+The problem is that mosaik cannot step either of the involved simulators as both are waiting for input from the other one. mosaik will recognize cycles like this and raise an error when you attempt to :meth:`~World.run` a simulation containing them.
 To avoid this error, the standard connections in your scenario must form an acyclic (directed) graph (on the level of simulators).

 Of course, cyclic data flow is common in co-simulations and mosaik offers two options for this: time-shifted connections and weak connections.